Temporal Fact Reasoning over Hyper-Relational Knowledge Graphs: Introduction

 \section{Introduction}

 Traditional knowledge graphs (KGs) represent world knowledge by storing a collection of facts in the form of triples.
 Each KG fact can be described as $(s, r, o)$, where $s$, $o$ are the subject and object entities of the fact and $r$ denotes the relation between them.
 On top of traditional triple-based KGs, hyper-relational KGs (HKGs) are designed to introduce additional information into each triple-based fact (also known as primary triple in HKGs) by incorporating a number of key-value restrictions named as qualifiers \cite{DBLP:conf/www/ZhangLMM18,DBLP:conf/www/GuanJWC19,DBLP:conf/emnlp/GalkinTMUL20}.
 Compared with triple-based KGs, HKGs provide more complicated semantics.
-For example, in Figure \ref{fig: hyper example} (A), the degree and major information of \textit{Albert Einstein} is provided, which helps to differentiate between the facts regarding two universities attended by him.
-Since KGs are known as always incomplete \cite{DBLP:conf/esws/SchlichtkrullKB18}, a wide range of approaches (e.g., \cite{DBLP:conf/nips/BordesUGWY13,DBLP:conf/icml/TrouillonWRGB16,DBLP:conf/iclr/VashishthSNT20,DBLP:conf/emnlp/GalkinTMUL20,DBLP:conf/www/WangWLC023}) are developed aiming for completing both triple-based and HKGs by predicting the unobserved facts (i.e., link prediction (LP)) based on the observed facts.
+For example, in Fig. \ref{fig: hyper example} (A), the degree and major information of \textit{Albert Einstein} is provided, which helps to differentiate between the facts regarding two universities attended by him.

-In the meantime, due to the ever-evolving nature of world knowledge, reasoning over temporal KGs (TKGs) has become a heated topic.
-Traditional TKGs describe a fact in the form of a quadruple $(s,r,o,t)$, where $t$ denotes the valid time (either a timestamp or a time period) of the fact.
-By specifying the time validity of facts, TKGs are more expressive than triple-based KGs and require temporal reasoning skills for modeling.
-TKGs are also known as incomplete \cite{DBLP:conf/www/LeblayC18}, and therefore, extensive works have been done for performing automatic TKG LP (e.g., \cite{DBLP:conf/www/LeblayC18,DBLP:conf/iclr/LacroixOU20,DBLP:conf/aaai/MessnerAC22,DBLP:conf/kdd/JungJK21,ding2022a}).

-Although previous works have achieved great success in reasoning over quadruple-based TKGs and HKGs, there has been no clear exploration in studying \textbf{hyper-relational TKGs} (HTKGs, see formal definition in Section \ref{sec:definition}), where a quadruple-based TKG fact can be augmented with additional qualifiers for better expressiveness.
-For example, in Figure \ref{fig: hyper example} (B), by specifying the movie name, richer semantic information is provided to differentiate between the facts regarding two awards \textit{Valerio Mastandrea} received in $2013$.
-Same as traditional TKGs, HTKGs are also incomplete.
-The existing HKG reasoning methods only focus on learning from qualifiers and they fail to model temporal information, while traditional TKG reasoning methods lay emphasis on temporal reasoning and have no way to learn from qualifiers.
-Therefore, it is necessary to develop novel methods exclusively for HTKG LP.